bloomtom/Volyar/README.md

 	   - Source files will be deleted.
 	   - Avoid using this with DeleteWithSource: true.
  - `DeleteWithSource`
-   - If true, transcoded media objects are scheduled for deletion from the database and storage backend when the source file cannot be found.
+   - True by default.
+Transcoded media objects are scheduled for deletion from the database and storage backend when the source file cannot be found.
 Avoid using this with SourceHandling: "delete" unless you don't care about your files.
  - `TempPath`
    - The temporary path to store intermediate files when encoding.
  - `ForceFramerate`
-   - If not zero, the output framerate is forced to this value on encode.
+   - Zero by default.
+If not zero, the output framerate is forced to this value on encode.
  - `ValidExtensions`
    - The file extensions allowed for uptake in a scan.
 Should start with a dot (.mp4, .mkv, etc.)
+ - `DownmixAudio`
+   - True by default.
+Audio tracks with more than two channels are downmixed into stereo.
+Two channel audio is more compatible with web browsers.
  - [`Qualities`](#library-quality-configuration)
    - A collection of qualities to encode into.
  - [`StorageBackend`](#library-storage-configuration)